Search tips

 Produced by Tracey Friesen

-"A powerful, gripping examination of citizen-state obligations in a democracy."
+"A superb addition to courses concerned with Israel, the Arab-Israeli conflict, ethics, or state-society relations."
 Daniel Lieberfeld, PhD, Center for Social and Public Policy, Duquesne University

 They will fight for their country, they will die for their country, but not in the West Bank and Gaza Strip.
 And although they act on conscience, they pay a steep personal price.
 Featuring haunting accounts from the front lines, Raised to Be Heroes introduces the latest generation of Israeli soldiers to selectively object to military operations undertaken by their country.